 This popular Snowmass trail, at just under four miles, provides easy, even beginner snowshoeing through deep aspen groves.

-Limelight guests should take advantage of complementary snowshoe tours in the Aspen area, in partnership with the Aspen Center for Environmental Studies (ACES).
+Limelight guests should take advantage of complimentary snowshoe tours in the Aspen area, in partnership with the Aspen Center for Environmental Studies (ACES).
 Sign up early- they max out at eight people and include round-trip transportation.